Blog

 The blocked account is your proof of financial means.
 You deposit the full amount before your visa appointment, and the bank releases EUR 992/month after you arrive.

-Learn more about blocked account setup or use the Blocked Account Calculator.
+Learn more in our blocked account guide or use the Blocked Account Calculator.

 These totals include living costs, semester fees, and tuition where applicable.
 Public university figures assume tuition-free states.